the-letter-e-production/Express-MVC/README.md

 ## Unit Testing Support ##
 Here at ExpressMVC we are working on making your CI lifecycle easier than ever and we've started by adding InternJS awareness to our Directory Utility.
-Currently ExpressMVC.Util.dir.approot() pulls the approot by using process.argv[1], which we've found is reliable in most circumstances, however when running unit tests with Intern that path becomes the location of the intern-client file and break all of our approot() dependencies.
+Currently `ExpressMVC.Util.dir.approot()` pulls the approot by using process.argv[1], which we've found is reliable in most circumstances, however when running unit tests with Intern that path becomes the location of the intern-client file and breaks all of our approot() dependencies.

-To fix the issue simply add a `path` argument to your intenr configuration and ExpressMVC will override approot accordingly!
+To fix the issue simply add a `path` argument to your intern configuration and ExpressMVC will override approot accordingly!

 ```
 //INTERN EXAMPLE